 The Day of Pentecost is declared the official day of the church’s birth, which took place on the 5th of June, 0033 AD.
 From this was born Pauline Christianity which differed from other Christians in that they believed Jesus came to reveal a Gnostic Jewish, absolute path to initiation.
 They also thought that Jesus was God, who came to earth to redeem the ancestors’ sins.

 This branch of Christianity, called Pauline Christianity, suffered the primary attacks of Emperor Nero.
-They were blamed for the great fire in Rome, many ending up in the Colosseum.
+They were blamed for the great fire in Rome, and many ended up in the Colosseum.

 Read also: Who Are The Saints In The Catholic Church?